flaureanonecc/Portfolio/README.md

 I want to try to clean up the appeareance of the portfolio, maybe throw in some html to make it more readable and pretty.
 I think that the way it looks now is fine but I can upgrade the apperance of it which would make it more attractive to prospective employers.

 ##  Final Prompts

+1. Are you proud of your finished deliverables?
+Why/Why not?

+2. What was the most frustrating/hard part?
+Why?

+3. What was the most gratifying/best part?
+Why?

+4. What would you do differently in the future to avoid the frustrating/hard part?

+5. If you had a magic wand that could change anything about this Portfolio, what would it be and why?

+6. What grade would you give yourself for this Portfolio and why.

+7. If you were actually working at Acme corp what do you think your boss would say as your performance review?

+8. If this was a real corporation, would you hire yourself based on your performance this term?
+Why or why not?
+What could you change in future to make yourself a more desirable hire?

+9. Is there anything else you would like to include?
+If yes, please do so now.